minghao51/prudential_challange/README.md

 The implementations can be found in the notebooks, with the Input and Output resides in the data folder.
 All these are commited into the Git Repo.

+# Enviroment

+Ideally, with conda/mamba, via local environment

+`mamba env create -n py312syndata --file env.yml`

+whereby all, all the notebooks will just execute using the created environment.
+Alternatively, you can create an environment with the relevant libaries as well (refer to the libraries section)

 # Notebooks

 ## 1. **L0_DataScope.ipnyb**